 Here is Brian’s non-compliant license and notice that there is no star:

 Most states are already compliant.
 This does not mean your ID or Driving License is.
 Check yours and make sure they are REAL ID Compliant.
 Some states are in extension through 2020, and one, California, is in a review.
 You can check the status of each state here.
-The bottom line is that by October 1, 2020, you will not be permitted through the security checkpoint if you cannot provide an acceptable form of identification.
+By May 3, 2023, the bottom line is that you will not be permitted through the security checkpoint if you cannot provide an acceptable form of identification.